Rockhurst High School

 Rockhurst High School is a private, Jesuit, all-boys preparatory school founded in 1910 along with Rockhurst College in Kansas City, Missouri, United States.
-It moved away from the College in 1962 to a campus on State Line Road in Kansas City.
+It moved away from the college in 1962 to a campus on State Line Road in Kansas City.

 Rockhurst is accredited by the North Central Education Association and is a member of the North Central Education Association of Independent College Preparatory Schools, the Jesuit Secondary Education Association, and the National Association for College Admission Counseling (and its regional affiliates).

 History

 In 1908, the Michael P. Dowling, S.J., selected the site for a Jesuit school at 52nd and Troost Street in Kansas City.
 The name "Rockhurst" was chosen because large rocks found on the grounds resembled those at the Jesuit Stonyhurst College in Lancashire, England.
 Rockhurst was established by the Society of Jesus and chartered by the State of Missouri as part of Rockhurst College in August 1910.
 Classes began in the fall of 1914, and the school changed its name to Rockhurst High School in 1923.
-The high school shared a campus and corporate umbrella with the College until 1962, when it moved to the Greenlease Campus (named for its principal benefactor, Robert C. Greenlease).
+The high school shared a campus and corporate umbrella with the college until 1962, when it moved to the Greenlease Campus (named for its principal benefactor, Robert C. Greenlease).

 In 2017 Fr.
 Terrence Baum, S.J., concluded 12 years as president of the high school.
 He had overseen a $41.3 million fund-raising campaign which allowed capital improvements including Loyola Center athletic complex, a dining commons, and interactive classrooms.
 In 2018, former Rockhurst High School principal David J. Laughlin returned to be the school's first lay president.

 Academics

 Fifty-six semester credits are required for graduation.
 This includes four years of English, of mathematics and computer programming, and of theology; three years of social studies and of physical science; two years of modern and classical languages; one semester of communication arts and another of communications arts or visual and performing arts; and a semester of computer education and of physical education.
 To this are added 12 semesters of college-preparatory electives.

-Beginning in 2017 Rockhurst has pioneered the STEAM tech-savvy, more active learning method in the sciences.
+Beginning in 2017 Rockhurst adopted a STEAM program method for instruction in the sciences.